Murder of Cecilia Strzyzowski: Arrangement with judges

-Marcelina Sena tried to visit her brother Emerenciano Sena at the police station where he is detained.
-During the act, two pills and a letter were seized from him in which an alleged arrangement was discussed with Judge Rosalía Zózzoli of the Guarantees Court of the Prosecutor's Office No. 3 with the aim of Emerenciano obtaining house arrest, feigning a discharge of blood sugar.
+Marcelina Sena tried to visit her brother Emerenciano Sena at the police station where he was being detained.
+During the visit, two pills and a letter were seized from him, in which an alleged arrangement was discussed with Judge Rosalía Zózzoli of the Guarantees Court of the Prosecutor's Office No. 3.
+The aim was to have Emerenciano obtain house arrest, feigning a discharge of blood sugar.
 The note also mentioned César Sena's lawyer, Ricardo Osuna, who disclaimed any responsibility.
 The Attorney General formed a Special Prosecutor's Team to investigate the letter.

 Arrests

 On 9 June, prosecutor Jorge Oliverio requested the arrest of Emerenciano Sena and Marcela Acuña and issued an international arrest warrant for César Sena, who was a fugitive after being summoned on 7 June; Acuña justified that César was in Corrientes studying medicine.
 Finally, on 10 July at 11:00 p.m, Acuña was transferred to the Family and Gender Violence Department.
 César Sena was arrested the same day.

 On 11 July, the Sena's landlord Gustavo Melgarejo was arrested under suspicion of having collaborated in disposing of Cecilia's body.
-He was arrested alongside his partner, Griselda Reynoso, whose identity was reserved to the public until her statement to the prosecutor's office.
+He was arrested alongside his partner, Griselda Reynoso, whose identity was kept secret from the public until her statement to the prosecutor's office.
 On the same day, Fabiana González was also arrested along with Gustavo Obregón as suspected conspirators.

 On 13 June, Fabiana González's sister, Daiana González, was arrested, but she was released without charge.